dacarlin/bagel-protocol/kinetics.md

 ### Gen5 setup

-Set up the Gen5 software that runs the Epoch and Synergy in the following way:
+Set up the Gen5 software that runs the Epoch and Synergy with a program like this.

 + run for 1 hour, full plate absorbance reading at 420 nm at 60 second intervals

+For calculating rates, these settings can be found in the sidebar under "Data Reduction > Calculation Options":

 + calculate maximum rate (MaxV [420]) based on 20 points

-These settings can be found under "Data Reduction > Calculation Options"
++ calculate maximum rate (MaxV [420]) in units of OD/min